Cecilesg/Food_Swap/README.md

 6. In terminal = python3 food_swap.py

 # How the program works:
-To run the program, in terminal: python3 food_swap.py

 At first the program will format our MySQL database called myfoodswap, contact the API and make the OpenFoodFacts data available by filling in the database.